Conditions Reference

 If [Not] UserIsMemberOf <DomainGroupName>, <UserName> Then

 Tests if the user is a member of the specified Active Directory group directly or through nested groups.
 A nested group is for instance when a user is member of 'Sales Florida Users' and 'Sales Florida Users' is a member of 'Sales America Users', then the user is also implicitly a member of 'Sales America Users' and the condition is true for both.
 If no user is specified, the currently logged on user is assumed.
-If domain is different than the current users' domain, specify user as <Domain>\<UserName>.
+If domain is different than the current users' domain, use <Domain>\<GroupName> and/or <Domain>\<UserName>.
+Note that cross-domain checks are slower than checking within the same domain.

 Example: If UserIsMemberOf SalesStaff Then ConnectShare J:,\\AcmeServer\SalesShare